Vin7723/SOC-Homelab-Wazuh-Detection-Lab/Incident-Reports/README.md

-This Folder contains the incident Reports of the all detections
+This Folder contains the incident Reports of the all detections.